nearform/udaru/README.md

 Before running tests, ensure a valid Postgres database is running.
 The simplest way to do this is via Docker.
 Assuming docker is installed on your machine, in the root folder, run:

 ```
-docker-compose up
+docker-compose up -d
 ```

 This will start a Postgres database.
 Running test or coverage runs will automatically populate the database with the information it needs.

--   **Note:** you can also run `docker-compose up -d` to run it in the background.
-You'll can then tail the Postgres logs if needed with `docker-compose logs --tail=100 -f`
+-   **Note:** you can tail the Postgres logs if needed with `docker-compose logs --tail=100 -f`

 To run tests: